SartorialGrunt0/Awesome-Extruders/README.md

 ### Galileo 2 Extruders
 <img src="galileo2.png" width="555" height="277">

 [Galileo 2 gears](https://github.com/JaredC01/Galileo2) are a set of gears designed by LDO and sold by a number of partners.
-They are a set of large drive gears in a planetart gear train.
+They are a set of large drive gears in a planetary drive train.

 - [Galileo 2](https://github.com/JaredC01/Galileo2/tree/main/galileo2_extruder)
 - [Galileo 2 Standalone](https://github.com/JaredC01/Galileo2/tree/main/galileo2_standalone)